Generic Name: phenytoin (oral) (FEN i toyn)

 Before taking this medicine

-You should not use Dilantin if you also take delavirdine (Rescriptor), or if you are allergic to phenytoin, ethotoin (Peganone), fosphenytoin (Cerebyx), or mephenytoin (Mesantoin).
+You should not use Dilantin if you also take delavirdine (Rescriptor), or if you are allergic to phenytoin or similar medicines such as ethotoin (Peganone), fosphenytoin (Cerebyx), or mephenytoin (Mesantoin).

 a vitamin D deficiency or any other condition that causes thinning of the bones;